• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Vegan Puttanesca is made with onion, garlic, white wine, tomatoes, capers, olives, and topped on al dente spaghetti.
+This Spaghetti alla Puttanesca Recipe is made with onion, garlic, white wine, tomatoes, capers, olives, and topped on al dente spaghetti.

-This Vegan Puttanesca is made with onion, garlic, white wine, tomatoes, capers, olives, and topped on al dente spaghetti.
+This Pasta Puttanesca Recipe is made with onion, garlic, white wine, tomatoes, capers, olives, and topped on al dente spaghetti.

 Jump to: